 In a large and multicenter sample of patients with COPD, daily PA measures and hourly patterns were found to vary considerably depending on the clinical characteristic.
 Compared with healthy subjects, patients spent not only less time in higher intensities of physical activity, but also more time in lower intensities.
 Five clusters of patients were identified, each with distinct PA measures and hourly patterns.
-Compared to other clusters, cluster 1 (the most inactive) spent less time in higher intensities and more time in lower intensities, whilst presenting with higher BMI, worse airflow limitation and disease severity, and more dyspnea.
 The present data show that outcome measures need to be clearly delineated when evaluating interventions aiming to promote PA in patients with COPD.

 Acknowledgements The Australian-based authors would like to thank the Pulmonary Rehabilitation Departments at Royal Prince Alfred Hospital (particularly Lissa Spencer), Concord Repatriation General Hospital, Prince of Wales Hospital (particularly Renae McNamara), Manly Hospital, Hornsby-Kuring-Gai Hospital, Sir Charles Gairdner Hospital (particularly Nola Cecins and Michelle Melang) and Bentley Hospital for assisting with participant recruitment.